Appointment, Review, and Renewal of Endowed Professorships in the School of Medicine

 The dean’s office will request the support letters.
-November of the department will contact the referees a any time.
+No member of the department will contact the referees at any time.

 The dean’s office shall submit the nomination packet to the School of Medicine Endowed Professorship Committee, which, after review, shall forward its written recommendation to the dean.
 The dean, after review and approval, will forward the nomination packet, the written recommendation of the SOM Endowed Professorship Committee and the dean’s letter of support to the provost of the University.
 After review and approval by the provost the request will be submitted to the Board of Visitors (BOV) for approval.
 A department may access professorship funds once approval is received from the provost’s office even if formal BOV approval has not yet occurred.
 If the dean does not support the nomination, s/he will inform the department chair in writing and the nomination packet will not be forwarded to the provost.